 Before I share my Disney World Haul and my first ever Universal Orlando Resort Haul, I wanted to share a little bit more from my trip to St. Louis earlier this month.

 If you recall from my previous blog posts, I took an impromptu two day road trip to St. Louis right before I left for Florida and man, was it AMAZING.
 (St. Louis is such an underrated city).
 Within my 48 hour trip, I was able to visit nine (that’s right, NINE) awesome St. Louis attractions (and a majority of them were FREE!).

-If you’re ever in the St. Louis area (if you’re like me and live in Chicago, TRUST ME, it’s worth the four hour drive), then you should definitely check out these nine amazing St. Louis attractions:
+If you’re ever in the St. Louis area, then you should definitely check out these nine amazing St. Louis attractions:

 1. Missouri Botanical Garden

 The Missouri Botanical Garden offers 79 acres of beautiful horticultural display, including a 14-acre Japanese strolling garden, Henry Shaw’s original 1850 estate home, and one of the world’s largest collections of rare and endangered orchids (and admission into the garden is only $8, talk about a great deal!).
 You can check out my entire Missouri Botanical Garden post HERE!